-94. When necessary, the Post Office box shall be cleared and the envelopes placed in a sealed container and lodged with the Association's bank until the counting of the ballot.
+94. The Returning Officer shall regularly clear the Post Office box with the envelopes placed in a sealed container until the counting of the ballot.
 At any clearing of the Post Office box a candidate shall be entitled to be represented by a scrutineer nominated by the candidate in writing to the Returning Officer.
-After the close of the ballot, all remaining envelopes shall be cleared from the Post Office box and together with the envelopes contained in the containers, lodged with the Bank and counted to ascertain the number of envelopes for each electorate.
+After the close of the ballot, all remaining envelopes shall be cleared from the Post Office box and together with the envelopes contained in the containers, counted to ascertain the number of envelopes for each electorate.
 After the roll has been marked, ballot papers shall be extracted from the envelopes in such a way that no paper can be identified with any voter; when this separation has been completed, the examination and counting of votes shall commence.